Balochi language: Consonants

 The following table shows consonants which are common to both Western (Northern) and Southern Balochi.
 The consonants /s/, /z/, /n/, /ɾ/ and /l/ are articulated as alveolar in Western Balochi.
 The plosives /t/ and /d/ are dental in both dialects.
+The symbol ń is used to denote nasalization of the preceding vowel.

 In addition, /f/ occurs in a few words in Southern Balochi. /x/ (voiceless velar fricative) in some loanwords in Southern Balochi corresponding to /χ/ (voiceless uvular fricative) in Western Balochi; and /ɣ/ (voiced velar fricative) in some loanwords in Southern Balochi corresponding to /ʁ/ (voiced uvular fricative) in Western Balochi.

 In Eastern Balochi, it is noted that the stop and glide consonants may also occur as aspirated allophones in word initial position as [pʰ tʰ ʈʰ t͡ʃʰ kʰ] and [wʱ].
 Allophones of stops in postvocalic position include for voiceless stops, [f θ x] and for voiced stops [β ð ɣ]. /n l/ are also dentalized as [n̪ l̪].

+Intonation

+Difference between a question and a statement is marked with the tone, when there is no question word.
+Rising tone marks the question and falling tone the statement.
+Statements and questions with a question word are characterized by falling intonation at the end of the sentence.

+Questions without a question word are characterized by rising intonation at the end of the sentence.

+Both coordinate and subordinate clauses that precede the final clause in the sentence have rising intonation.
+The final clause in the sentence has falling intonation.